babons/linear-alg-c-project/notes.md

 7. a(v + w) = av + aw
 8. (a + b)v = av + bv

-Any vector space must statisfy all of these in order to apply all the other 600 lines of notes
+Any vector space must satisfy all of these in order to apply all the other 600 lines of notes

 Axioms are more of an interface?
 Between "me, the mathematician, discovering results, and others who want to apply the results to other types of vector spaces.

 Your results can be applied by others if discussed in terms of the axioms.

 The answer to what is a vector is... it doesn't matter.
 At least, the form does not matter.
-Could be an arrow, number, whatever, so long as it follows the axiums.
+Could be an arrow, number, whatever, so long as it follows the axioms.

 Like asking what is 3?
 It's a triplet of things, anything.
 The number 3 is an abstract thing which allows you to reason about all possible triplets.